 Petrus, aged 16, Gothenburg

-Films and TV programmes show people drinking quite heavily with no particular ill effects.
-Young people are bombarded with pictures of extravagant drinks with Sunday brunch and glasses of wine against the sunset on social media and in blogs.
-And young people are also affected by alcohol advertising.
-They’re a malleable target audience and some alcohol producers try to influence their potential customers before they’re even old enough to legally buy alcohol.
-And the advertising is presented in the sort of places that young people hang out – such as social media.
+TV shows and films show people drinking quite large amounts of alcohol with no particular ill effects.
+Young people are constantly being bombarded with pictures of fancy drinks at a Sunday brunch or wine glasses in the sunset on social media.
+And young people are exposed to alcohol advertising, too, because some alcohol producers try to influence potential customers even before they’re allowed to buy alcohol, by advertising in places where young people can be found, like social media.